danomatika/PdParty/doc/composerpack/README.md

 Requirements
 ------------

-PdParty is built using libpd which is based on Pure Data "vanilla", *not* Pd-extended.
+PdParty is built using libpd which is based on Pure Data "vanilla", *not* Pd-extended or other forks.
 It is recommended that you work with Pd vanilla versions 0.46+.

 Download Pd vanilla here: http://msp.ucsd.edu/software.html